GXtechnic/Documentation/SOPs/SOP_01.md

 ## Procedure

+* Execute the "Adduserfinal" powershell script designed to add new employees.

 * Include all needed information including usernames and passwords.

+* Verify all information of the new hire is correct in the users organizational unit.

+* Relocate the new hire user to the correct organizational unit based on the department they will be working in i.e. sales, HR, management, etc.

 * Allow the new hire's user profile access into the current system.